alhbiostat/rare-v-common-mr/README.md

 ## Required datasets

-Rare-variant and aggregate pQTL effect sizes: **SNP --> PROTEIN**

-1. Significant cis- and trans- CDS pQTLs for olink proteins (with variant classification: PTV, missense, synonymous etc.) - Dhindsa
-2. Significant aggregate gene pQTLs (various burden masks) - Dhindsa

-Rare-variant and burden effect of trait: **SNP --> TRAIT**

-3. Variant effects on UKB trait - Backman
-4. Burdan mask effects on UKB trait - Dhindsa

-How to pick low hanging fruit for example MR?: **PROTEIN --> TRAIT**

-4. PheWAS protein associations with UKB traits (either plasma protein levels, or burdan masks generarted from variants in olink protein encoding genes)

-## So, what now...

-### PART 1:
+### PART 1: complex trait → complex trait

-We wish to compare MR causal effect estimates for complex exposure, outcome relationships using several instrumentation strategies:
+We wish to compare MR causal effect estimates for complex exposure → outcome relationships using several instrumentation strategies:
-- **Common variants (single SNPs)**
+- **Common variants (GWAS and ExWAS)**
-  - Taken from common variant GWAS studies and Genebass ExWAS analysis of complex traits
+  - **Single SNPs:** Taken from common variant GWAS studies and Genebass ExWAS analysis of complex traits
-- **Rare variants (Genebass ExWAS)**
+- **Rare variants (ExWAS)**
-  - Single SNPs (can also be partitioned by MAF into low frequency, rare and ultra-rare)
+  - **Single SNPs:** From Genebass - can also be partitioned by MAF into low frequency, rare and ultra-rare
-  - Gene-based burden masks
+  - **Gene-based burden masks:** From Genebass - various functional masks available
-  - deepRVAT gene impairment scores
+  - **Gene impairment scores:** From DeepRVAT

 **Putatative exposure-outcome relationships:**
 Available DeepRVAT gene-trait associations cover a limited trait set (34 quantitative traits and 63 binary).
 Using those available phenotypes, ten hypothesised exposure-outcome relationships (*aided by ChatGPT*) include: